aukilabs/posemesh/README.md

     - **hotfix/** - for hotfixes without bug tickets
 - Changelog: [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).

+### Example projects

+Links to examples that use the SDK can be found in [samples/example-projects.md](https://github.com/aukilabs/posemesh/blob/main/samples/example-projects.md).

 ## Contact:

 For any questions or support, please open an issue, or reach out to Auki Labs via [Discord](https://discord.gg/aukiverse) or [email](mailto:contact@aukilabs.com).